 What has the response to the negawatts proposal been like?

 “The rule change provides opportunities for large energy users like Bluescope to more actively manage their electricity costs; cutting back use where it makes sense and selling that electricity back into the wholesale market,” the spokesman told the Australian Financial Review.

-“This will have benefits for all consumers by reducing peak demand and taking pressure off the grid.”
+“This will have benefits for all consumers by reducing peak demand and taking the pressure off the grid.”
 Energy Users Association of Australia Chief Executive Andrew Richards has also said the measure should result in cheaper wholesale electricity prices.

-“Just as the grid is changing from a small number of large generators, to a large number of smaller generators, so too will the demand-response rule change enable a large number of businesses to become more flexible in their operations,” he said.
+“Just as the grid is changing from a small number of large generators to a large number of smaller generators, so too will the demand-response rule change enable a large number of businesses to become more flexible in their operations,” he said.

 “This will collectively have enormous benefits by reducing wholesale prices, creating better outcomes for consumers.”

-Australian Competition and Consumer Commission chairman Rod Sims, said the proposed change was “profound” and would definitely benefit consumers through lower power prices.
+Australian Competition and Consumer Commission chairman Rod Sims said the proposed change was “profound” and would definitely benefit consumers through lower power prices.